-On May 25, 2011, the International Criminal Tribunal for Rwanda (ICTR) announced that Rwandan genocide suspect and former Hutu militia leader Bernard Munyagishari had been arrested in the Democratic Republic of the Congo (DRC).
-Munyagishari was wanted on charges of genocide and several crimes against humanity for allegedly leading a militia in the mass killings and rapes of Tutsi women.
-On June 15, 2011, Munyagishari was transferred from the Democratic Republic of the Congo (DRC) to a UN detention facility in Tanzania.
-Though still pending, Munyagishiri's trial is part of a recent ICTR strategy to transfer its remaining genocide trials to Rwandan national courts.
+[JURIST] Rwandan genocide suspect and former Hutu militia leader Bernard Munyagishari has been arrested [press release] in the Democratic Republic of the Congo (DRC), the International Criminal Tribunal for Rwanda (ICTR) [official website] announced on Wednesday.
+Munyagishari was wanted on charges of genocide and several crimes against humanity for leading a militia in the mass killings and rapes of Tutsi women.
+Munyagishari is being transferred to the ICTR from the DRC soon, but it is unknown when he will face trial.
+Nine major perpetrators of the 1994 Rwandan genocide [BBC backgrounder; JURIST news archive] remain at-large.